michellevit/Gr-Replica-Heroku/README.md

 - Now that the database has been created, set up the tables
   - Add a .env file to the project with the following var:
     - CORS_ORIGINS=http://localhost:3000
-  - In the temrinal run `bundle install`
+  - In the terminal run `bundle install`
-  - Add this line to the top of the `config/application.rb' file:
+  - Add this line to the top of the `config/application.rb' file (I AM NOT SURE IF THIS IS GOOD, CAUSED ISSUES WITH HEROKU):
     - `require 'dotenv/load'`
   - Start the rails server
     - Run `rails server`